More than half of all people with cancer have radiation treatment, either alone or in combination with surgery and chemotherapy.

 The treatment suite was designed to help patients feel calm and comfortable.
 A Zen garden with raked gravel and meditation stones sets a serene tone.
 The soothing décor extends to the radiation treatment room, where cherrywood cabinets conceal much of the medical equipment.
 Patients lying on the treatment table view a colorful, lighted ceiling panel filled with trees and blossoms.

-For questions about radiation oncology, the Novalis TX linear accelerator or to make an appointment with Radiation Oncology Services please call 203-863-3701.
+For questions about radiation oncology or to make an appointment with Radiation Oncology Services please call 203-863-3701.

 Professional and Personalized Care